IAD - Best Practices Institute

 Making Your Plans:

 The Institute registration fee includes conference materials and catered meals each day for breakfast, lunch and afternoon snack.
 Dinner is on your own.
 Participants are responsible for arranging transportation and accommodations for the Institute.
-For hotel and travel information please click here.
 Sessions will begin promptly each day at 8:00 a.m. and will end each day at 3:45 p.m.

-For school districts wanting to send large groups but who do not have the names of the participants at the time of registration, please fill out the "Contact Person" area on the registration form with someone who can be a contact for the group.
-Please fill in the number of participants who will be attending on the registration form with "TBD" and then pay for those spaces.
-"TBD" participant names and email addresses should be provided no later than ________ to Kim Jennings at email@example.com.
+For school districts wanting to send large groups but who do not have the names of the participants at the time of registration, please fill out the 'Contact Person' area on the registration form with someone who can be a contact for the group.
+Please fill in the number of participants who will be attending on the registration form with 'TBD' and then pay for those spaces.
+'TBD' participant names and email addresses should be provided no later than two weeks prior to the start of the conference to Kim Jennings at email@example.com.
 Please note: the online registration and payment form can only handle fifteen participants at one time.
 If you will be sending more than fifteen participants from your district, please contact Kim Jennings at firstname.lastname@example.org to arrange registration and payment.

 While you are in Charlottesville, you may also wish to enrich your stay here and take a trip to a nearby area such as the Blue Ridge Mountains, Monticello, Williamsburg, or Washington, DC.
 Click here for more information.